ralna/GALAHAD/doc/C/rst-dir/rpd_functions.rst

 	*
 		- z

-		- is a one-dimensional array of size n and type double, that gives the initial values :math:`z` of the dual variables.
-The j-th component of z, j = 0, ... , n-1, contains :math:`z_j`.
+		- is a one-dimensional array of size n and type double, that gives the initial values $z$ of the dual variables.
+The j-th component of z, j = 0, ... , n-1, contains $z_j$.

 .. index:: pair: function; rpd_information
 .. _doxid-galahad__rpd_8h_1a6deb3fc67d1b4e1d1cd1661af237d6b3: